yegor256/blog/_posts/2016/may/2016-05-17-convertible-notes.md

 of us.
 We print three papers, each of which says: "whoever holds this paper has one vote and will get an equal part of the profit."
 How does that sound?
 Each of us has the same paper.
 When it's time to decide whether we use Java or PHP, we sit together, show our papers and vote.
-One vote for Java, two for PHP&mdash;the decision is made, we will use PHP.
+One vote for Java, two for PHP---the decision is made, we will use PHP.
 When our startup finally dies and it's time to decide what to do with the domain name, we sell it for
 $300 and give $100 to each holder of that paper, since there are just three papers and they have equal rights.